Food Among the Flowers, Special Event Series

 — Virginia Woolfe

 I agree.
 And, if you're wondering who I am, my name is Leslie Montana, and I'm the artist featured on this website.
 Food Among The Flowers is inspired by current times, much like my artwork.
-My paintings and a brief talk about what I'm up to in the studio are part of this monthly event.
+My paintings and a brief talk about what I'm up to in the studio are part of this monthly dining event.

 Some backstory, my qualifications

-Change is here, more on the way
+Change is here, and more is on the way.

-Food Among The Flowers, Launch
+Food Among The Flowers, Launch! —March 2024 What's cooking?

-The Sauce Connection - Menu no.1
+The Sauce Connection - Menu No.1

-Gluten Free Tapas - Menu no. 2
+Gluten-Free Tapas - Menu No. 2

-Eclectic Elements - Menu no. 3
+Eclectic Elements - Menu No. 3

-Our 3rd dinner, and the buzz is on.In the best way possible, our June event was well attended, if not a bit crowded.
+The buzz was on.
+In the best way possible, our third event was a bit crowded.
 The menu was diverse and almost all gluten-free.
-One dish I particularly enjoyed creating was a well-loved Mediterranean favorite, dolmas.
+One dish I particularly enjoyed creating was a well-loved Mediterranean favorite, stuffed grape leaves or dolmas.

 And Onward